-‘Tis the season for school Open Days.
-If your child’s due to either begin school or transfer to a junior school next September, you've got until January to get your application in for their school place.
+Many independent schools will allow your child to join at any time during the year.
+But if your child’s due to either begin state school or transfer to a junior state school next September, January will be the deadline to get your application in for their school place.

 So now’s the time to do your legwork and attend Open Days at all the catchment schools on your list as ‘possibles’.

 Chances are you’ve already done some research.
 Maybe you've looked at the schools’ websites, prospectuses and brochures?
 But don’t rely on just the marketing materials.
 They’ll probably have been professionally written and oozing achievements and feel-good factor.